lamberta/devkit-doc/guide/hello-world.md

 ~~~

 Notice how you can see the changes instantly in your
-browser, this makes the coding-debugging feedback loop tight
+browser!
+This makes the coding-debugging feedback loop tight
 and developer friendly.

 <img src="./assets/getting-started/hello-debugger.png" alt="console debugger screenshot" class="screenshot">

-Of course, if you want to persist this change, you'll need to edit the file.
+Of course, you can also edit the properties of the
+`TextView` directly in the **UI Inspector** which makes
+it *really* easy to see how changes look immediately.
+Having
+access to game elements in the inspector and console makes
+for a very powerful development environment.
+But, if you
+want to persist these change in your application, you'll
+still need to edit your source file.